kikiklang/kikiklang/README.md

 <p align="center">
- Hell'o, im an overweight programmer specialized in staring screen for very long period of time and not moving too much from my chair
+ Hell'o, im an programmer specialized in staring screen for very long period of time.
 </p>